bytebase/bytebase.com/content/docs/tutorials/how-to-configure-database-access-control-and-data-anonymization-for-developer.md

 ## Summary

-You have now tried out the basics of database access control and data anonymization in Bytebase.
-If you want to learn the overall picture of database access control, please check out [How to Manage Database Access Control](/blog/how-to-manage-database-access-control).
+You have now tried out the basics of data access control and data anonymization in Bytebase.
+If you want to learn the overall picture of data access control, please check out [How to Manage Data Access Control](/blog/how-to-manage-database-access-control).